emmanuelacastillo/nodejs-randomuserapi/README.md

 Below are the details of the requirements and endpoints.
 Good luck!

 ### Requirements:

-• Node version > 4.x
+1. Node version > 4.x
-• Express version 4.0.0
+2. Express version 4
-• Asynchronous request module of your choice.
+3. Asynchronous request module of your choice.
-• Asynchronous handling using either callacks, promises or async/await
+4. Asynchronous handling using either callacks, promises or async/await
-• Client of your choice to perform requests to your API (i.e. Postman etc).
+5. Client of your choice to perform requests to your API (i.e. Postman etc).

+Software Used:
+1. Nodejs 12.3.1
+2. Express 4.0.0
+3. Asynchronous request module - Axios
+5. Client - Postman

 ### Assumptions:
 1. https://randomuser.me/api will always be up.